Start Blazing a New Trail. Apply Today.

 Applicants are evaluated holistically.
 This means there are no cut-offs or minimums; we look at all aspects of the application.
 We are looking for students who are strong academically, engaged in their schools and communities, and have taken on leadership roles.
 We review all items included in the student’s application, and we consider the context of the individual student.

-To apply, students can use either the ApplyTexas or Coalition Application.
+To apply, students can use the Common App.
 Students must list “Unspecified Business” as their first choice major and indicate their interest in an honors program.
 Please follow the application instructions and ensure that all other required materials are received by the deadline.

 What is the November 1 Priority Notification Deadline?